HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/archival-maps/index.md

 description: Adding a historic map from the Harvard Map Collection to a web map in Felt
 ---

+In this tutorial, which exists as part of the [GIS Mapping Quickstart](https://mapping.share.library.harvard.edu/resources/workshops/workshop-4/), we will practice obtaining a georeferenced historical map from the [Harvard Geospatial Library (HGL)](https://library.harvard.edu/services-tools/harvard-geospatial-library), and uploading that map to a shareable map using the web mapping tool, [Felt.com](https://felt.com/) .
+You can read this guide to generally learn more about the Harvard Map Collection's georeferenced collections, or follow along step by step by [signing up for a Felt.com](https://felt.com/) and making a web map.

+## Finding a historical map to use

 Depending on your project topic, it may be useful to be able to compare information from historic maps against the modern layers you are working with.

-## Finding a historical map to use

 Many map library special collections allow you to download versions of their maps in formats that are already spatial data, and will be compatible with GIS mapping.